 Richard has taught at the University of Chicago, Harvard University, Sonoma State University, Esalen Institute, Lone Mountain College, Naropa Institute, and the University of Munich.
 Richard was the 2009 William Dickson Leader-in-Residence for the Ukleja Center for Ethical Leadership at California State University, Long Beach.

 Staci Haines is a national leader in the field of somatics and the originator of Somatics and Trauma.
-She is the Founder and Executive Director of generative somatics and the President of Strozzi Institute.
+She is the Founder and Executive Director of generative somatics and the CEO of Strozzi Institute.
 She teaches for both organizations; including social leaders, therapists, and coaches.